 For the hull, I didn’t really want a saucer because of the term flying saucer and the best pressure vessel of course is a ball, so I started playing with that.
 But the bulk got in the way and the ball just didn’t work.
 I flattened it out and I guess we wound up with a saucer!
 I did it in color on a black matt board, and by the time I finished I thought we really had something.

 It worked.
 “It looked better than the other sketches and Gene said, ‘That one looks good!’
 They — and Bobby Justman too when he came aboard later — were a dream to work with.”

 Although they now had a shape, it was not the end of Jefferies’ efforts.
-He theorized that since space was an extremely dangerous place, starship engineers would not put any important machinery on the outside of their vessel.
-This meant that, logically, the hull would be smooth.
+He theorized that since space was such a dangerous place, starship engineers would not put any important machinery on the outside of the vessel.
+This meant that, logically, the hull should be smooth.